 The information measures should include one or several activities such as:

-- production and distribution of multimedia or audiovisual material;
+- production and distribution/broadcast of print, multimedia or audiovisual material;

 - media events;

-- general public (with particular attention to young people in urban areas) and/or farmers and other parties active in rural areas.
+- For general public (with particular attention to young people in urban areas) and/or farmers and other parties active in rural areas.

 Who can apply